QuantEcon/lecture-python-intro/lectures/greek_square.md

 together with a pair of integers that are  initial conditions for   $y_{-1}, y_{-2}$.

-First, we'll deploy some techniques for solving difference equations that are also deployed in this QuantEcon lecture about the multiplier-accelerator model:
+First, we'll deploy some techniques for solving the difference equations that are also deployed in this QuantEcon lecture about the multiplier-accelerator model:
 <https://python.quantecon.org/samuelson.html>